Market Maps

 What operators should take from this

-• Can you fund the gap?
+3. Size the bet to your cash, not your conviction.
 AWS can carry a compressed-margin year because the segment still threw off $45.6B of operating income (Amazon FY2025 results).
-A smaller business has to size the bet to its cash, because the timing gap is the same but the cushion is not.
+A smaller business has the same timing gap with none of the cushion, so the build-ahead bet has to be small enough that the gap cannot run you out of cash.

 How the pieces fit together